pithoner/BDSX-Manager/README.md

 # Installation

-To use this simple download the
+To use this simple download the BDSX-Manager.pyw file and paste it into the main bdsx directory, it will create a config.ini file to save settings.
+The .pyw file has no console.